lukechaplin/cavu_tech_test/README.md

 Also to help visualise and make interacting with the app's database easier I would recommend using a database UI tool like [DBeaver](https://dbeaver.io/).

 Also be aware that the PHPstan linter has been used throughout the app - I have set up a pre-push hook to run while writing the app to ensure code quality and adherence to PSR-1 standards throughout.
-PHPstan includes larastan a static analysis tool to find bugs as php is not a complied language and also weakly typed.
+PHPstan includes larastan a static analysis tool to find bugs as php is not a compiled language and also weakly typed.

 ## Usage